vladigleba/vladigleba.github.io/source/_posts/2014-03-21-deploying-rails-apps-part-3-configuring-unicorn.markdown

 # Installing and Configuring Unicorn

 With that out of the way, we’re now ready to start working with Unicorn.
-We’ll begin by adding the following line to our app’s `Gemfile`:
+We’ll begin by adding the following line to our app’s `Gemfile` on our local computer:

 ``` ruby Gemfile
 gem 'unicorn', '~> 4.8.0’